 The Science Behind Eco-Friendly Decor

-Eco-friendly decor isn’t just a feel-good choice—it’s backed by science.
-Studies show that indoor plants can reduce CO2 levels by up to 25% in well-ventilated spaces, while materials like bamboo sequester carbon more effectively than traditional timber.
-Low-VOC paints reduce harmful emissions by up to 80% compared to standard options, improving respiratory health.
-This data highlights how sustainable choices benefit both the planet and your well-being.
+Eco-friendly design is supported by science and isn’t just a sentimental choice.
+In well-ventilated areas, indoor plants can lower CO2 levels by up to 25%, according to studies, and materials like bamboo are better at sequestering carbon than conventional timber.
+Low-VOC paints improve respiratory health by reducing harmful emissions by up to 80% when compared to standard options.
+This information demonstrates how making sustainable decisions benefits the environment and your health.

 Expanding Your Eco-Friendly Decor Knowledge